 Managers had not ensured staff received an annual appraisal, the appraisal across the countywide learning disability partnership was 49%, managers did not routinely receive a specific breakdown of appraisals for their team, however this information was available upon request.
-There was an organisation agreement that appraisals were suspended during the COVID-19 pandemic.
-We saw all staff had an appraisal booked within the forthcoming three months following this inspection, however there was a lack of local team oversight.
+There was an organisation agreement that appraisals be suspended during the COVID-19 pandemic.
+We saw all staff had an appraisal booked within the forthcoming three months, however there was a lack of local team oversight.

 Managers had not ensured that supervision across the partnership was regularly received.
 The figures month on month had dropped from 68% in April, 54% in May to 38% in June 2022.
-Managers had an action plan in place to address this issue and we saw all staff had supervision booked to take place within the next four weeks, however at the time of inspection levels of supervision had not been routinely happening.
+Managers had an action plan in place to address this issue and we saw all staff had supervision booked.